 Heroin is made from morphine.
-Morphine is a natural substance that comes from opium poppy plant seed pods – that are typically grown in Asia, Columbia, and Mexico.
-It is an illegal drug that can be smoked, injected, sniffed, or snorted. [ii]
+Morphine is a natural substance that comes from opium poppy plant seed pods that are typically grown in Asia, Columbia, and Mexico.
+It is an illegal drug that can be smoked, injected, sniffed, or snorted.

 An active ingredient in heroin is diacetylmorphine – aka diamorphine.
 This is a potent painkiller that comes from opium – more specifically, the latex sap for the seed pod of opium poppies.

-Purer heroin will typically be white and shiny, whereas heroin that has been cut with other substances will have a duller appearance. [iii]
+Purer heroin will typically be white and shiny, whereas heroin that has been cut with other substances will have a duller appearance.

 There are also other names for heroin terms – some terms associated with heroin use include line, rail, snort, toot, speedball, and fireball.
-A speedball or a fireball is when heroin is mixed with cocaine. [v]
+A speedball or a fireball is when heroin is mixed with cocaine.

-Short-term effects generally refer to how you feel immediately after taking the drug, whereas the long-term effects can include how heroin can affect your lifestyle and your health.
+Short-term effects refer to how you feel immediately after taking the drug, whereas the long-term effects can include how regular heroin use can affect your life.

 If you smoke heroin or inject heroin, it will enter your bloodstream immediately so you’ll feel the effects within a matter of seconds.
 However, it can take a few minutes for the effects of heroin to kick in if you snort it.

 However, you can also experience negative effects when taking heroin – especially if you’re not used to heroin.
 You may experience sickness and nausea, tiredness, dry mouth, and slowed-down heart rate and breathing.

 The length of the effects can also vary depending on the method of use.
-For example, the effects of smoking heroin can only last for an hour – but the effects when snorting or injecting heroin can last for much longer and feel intense. [vi]
+For example, the effects of smoking heroin can only last for an hour – but the effects when snorting or injecting heroin can last for much longer and feel intense.

-Repeated heroin usage can change the physical structure of the brain, as well as the physiology of the brain.
+Repeated heroin usage and heroin addiction can change the physical structure of the brain, as well as the physiology of the brain.
 This can create long-term imbalances in your hormone and neuronal systems, which can be difficult to reverse.